VitorFigueiredoResearch/H1-5-Secondary-Tests/README.md

 ## Scope
 H1.5 is a **diagnostic-only study**.
-No model parameters are modified, optimized, or re-fitted.
+No model parameters are modified, optimised, or re-fitted.

 ## Relation to H1
 - H1 is treated as a **frozen input**